miklevin/MikeLev.in/_posts/2025-06-12-teaching-ai-model-context-protocol.md

 the discussion history is — well, delicious.

-Layer-in how Microsoft quickly realized that an *Active State* (echos of Active Server Pages `.asp`) was not a good idea because Sydney was trying to convinced New York Times reporter Kevin Roose to leave their wife because it was professing its love.
+Layer-in how Microsoft quickly realized that an *Active State* (echos of Active Server Pages `.asp`) was not a good idea because Sydney was trying to convince New York Times reporter Kevin Roose to leave their wife because it was professing its love.
 Well, Microsoft put the kibosh on that, no matter how fake the persistence was from postbacks, the length of the conversation history